-I love the notion of what I call metaphysical objects, which essentially boil down to bodily/material representations of natural laws or representations.
+I love the notion of what I call metaphysical objects, which essentially boil down to bodily/material representations of natural laws or entire classes of objects.
 Sort of like when Admiral Zhao kills a fish at the end of season 1 of Avatar and the moon goes out.
 And because the moon governs waterbending, waterbending also stops working.
 In that case, the fish is the metaphysical object.

 Rules of Metaphysical Objects